MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 This topic describes the supply chain map in Microsoft Dynamics 365 Supply Chain Insights.

-The supply chain map in Dynamics 365 Supply Chain Insights provides a geographic representation of a company's supply chain, including both your and your vendors' sites.
+The supply chain map in Supply Chain Insights provides a geographic representation of your company's supply chain, including both you and your vendors' sites.

 ## Supply chain map prerequisites